DanielTeruel/az-104-labs/lab03–Azure-ARM-Templates/Lab03_Full_Documentation.md

 ![3.7](screenshots/3.7.png)

-Then, I switched to Bash in Cloud Shell, edited `template.json` and `parameters.json`, and changed the disk name to `"disk4"`.
+I then switched to Bash in Cloud Shell, navigated to the file explorer of the storage account, and edited `template.json` and `parameters.json` lines 5–6 to name the disk `"disk4"`.

 ![3.8](screenshots/3.8.png)